18 Years Ago

 The trade was a surprise because the Jays had Corey Koskie, Shea Hillenbrand, and Eric Hinske for the corner infield spots.
 Koskie had been a free agent signing before the 2005 season, but he had a tough season, hitting .249/.337/.398, missing 60 games with injuries.
 But he had two years left on his contract.
 So Koskie would be traded (along with some cash) to the Brewers for Brian Wolfe in early January.
 Unfortunately, Koskie missed most of 2006 with post-concussion syndrome, and he wouldn’t play in the MLB again.

 Hillenbrand, famously, was traded mid-season 2006 after writing ‘the ship is sinking’ on the whiteboard in the clubhouse, fighting with John Gibbons and generally being a pain in the butt.
 Hinske was sold to the Red Sox in August 2006 after hitting .264/.353/.513 in 84 games.
 One might have thought that numbers like that would entice someone to offer a player in return.
-Hinske became a bit of a good luck charm, playing for a team who made it to the World Series for three seasons in a row (2007-2009), winning a ring twice.
+Hinske became a bit of a good luck charm, playing for a team that made it to the World Series for three seasons in a row (2007-2009), winning a ring twice.

 I will call the trade a win, but mostly because we got Scott Rolen for Glaus.
 But then an infield of Hill at short, Koskie at third (avoiding the concussion), and Hinske at first, with Hillenbrand and Russ Adams backing them up, might not have been the worst.